What is Fund Management?

 A fund manager is essential for the management of the entire fund under all circumstances.
-This manager is completely responsible for strategy implementation of the decided fund and its portfolio trading activities.
-Finding a good fund management professional usually requires Trial and Error combined with certain aid from investors in a similar position.
+This manager is entirely responsible for strategy implementation of the decided fund and its portfolio trading activities.
+Finding the right fund management professional usually requires Trial and Error combined with specific aid from investors in a similar position.

-Generally, the investor will permit a fund manager to handle a limited fund for a specified period of time to assess and measure the success in proportion to the growth of the investment propertyThe Investment PropertyInvestment property refers to the real estate acquired to earn returns on the investment through rental income, royalties, dividends or future appreciation, usually in the name of an individual investor, a group of investors or an investment company for a short-term or a long-term investment..
+Generally, the investor will permit a fund manager to handle a limited fund for a specified period to assess and measure the success in proportion to the growth of the investment propertyThe Investment PropertyInvestment property refers to the real estate acquired to earn returns on the investment through rental income, royalties, dividends or future appreciation, usually in the name of an individual investor, a group of investors or an investment company for a short-term or a long-term investment..

-Fund management uses its means of making decisions with the help of ‘Portfolio theory’ applicable to various investment situations.
-A fund manager can also use multiple such theories for managing a fund especially if the fund includes multiple types of investments.
-The managers are paid in the form a fee for their work, which is a percentage of the overall ‘Assets under Management’.
+Fund management uses its means of making decisions with ‘Portfolio Theory’ applicable to various investment situations.
+A fund manager can also use multiple such theories for managing a fund, especially if the fund includes multiple types of investments.
+The managers are paid a fee for their work, which is a percentage of the overall ‘Assets under Management.’

-The qualifications required for a position in a fund management institutions consists a high level of educational and professional credentials such as a Chartered Financial Analyst (CFA) accompanied with appropriate practical investment managerial experience which is generally decision making in portfolio management.
-Investors are on the look-out for consistent and long-term fund performance whose duration with the fund shall match with its performance time period.
+The qualifications required for a position in a fund management institution consist of a high level of educational and professional credentials such as a Chartered Financial Analyst (CFA) accompanied with appropriate practical investment managerial experience, which is generally decision making in portfolio management.
+Investors are on the look-out for consistent and long-term fund performance, whose duration with the fund shall match with its performance period.

 Responsibilities of the Fund Manager?